Chakán Putum: Economy

 The narratives of the Spanish Conquistadors described a city of 8000 houses.
 They also told of a fishing fleet of more than 2000 canoes which went out to sea each day and arrived at the reef temple to supplicate and thank their gods.
 The Champotón River was navigable, and was used by the Mayan merchants to gain admission to the interior parts of the territory.
 After the Spanish conquest of Yucatán, the natives were obligated to pay a tribute of fish.
 Other mentionable settlements from the time period of the conquest of Chakán Putum were Si Ho Beach, Haltunchen, Sihochac, Kehte, and Teop.

 European contact

-In 1517, 18, and 19 the Spaniards battled the Maya of Chakan Putum.
+In 1517, 1518 and 1519 the Spaniards battled the Maya of Chakan Putum.
 Chakan Putum had 2,000 war canoes.
 After the Spaniards allied with neighboring Can Pech and conquered Tabasco they invaded a fourth time between 1527 and 1528.

-On March 25, 2021, accompanied by Bolivian President Luis Alberto Arce Catacora, President Andrés Manuel López Obrador (AMLO) paid homage to 504 years of indigenous resistance to colonialism by the inhabitants of Chakán Putum.
+On March 25, 2021, accompanied by Bolivian President Luis Alberto Arce Catacora, President Andrés Manuel López Obrador (AMLO) paid homage in Champotón, Campeche to 504 years of indigenous resistance to colonialism by the inhabitants of Chakán Putum.